pmaganty/mytodo/api/README.md

 ### Minimal API over MVC Controllers

 .NET offers two approaches for building HTTP APIs: traditional MVC Controllers and the newer Minimal API pattern.
-This project uses **Minimal API** for several reasons:

-- Microsoft officially recommends it for new projects: *"Minimal APIs are the recommended approach for building fast HTTP APIs with ASP.NET Core"*
+This project uses **Minimal API** since Microsoft officially recommends it for new projects for building fast HTTP APIs with ASP.NET Core.
-- Less boilerplate — no need for controller classes, attribute routing, or action methods
-- Slightly better performance due to fewer abstraction layers
-- Appropriate for an API of this scope — MVC controllers add structure that pays off in very large codebases but adds ceremony here

 For a larger application with dozens of endpoints and complex routing requirements, MVC controllers would be the better choice.